 Anger is a normal and healthy emotion that everyone experiences, but it is how you manage that anger that’s important.
 There are loads of different reasons why you may get angry, you might’ve been treated unfairly or feel like someone else has been.

 You might feel you have no control over things, be stressed or under a lot of pressure.
-You might be experiencing body changes that can cause major mood swings, be depressed, or just have a short fuse.
+Or you could be experiencing body changes that can cause major mood swings, be depressed, or just have a short fuse.
 All this stuff can make you get angry, which is OK.

 Management of your anger